 - Celebrate the Move: Congrats, you did it!
 Celebrating the move with your employees and clients is an excellent way to boost morale and mark the beginning of a new chapter for your business.
 Consider organizing a company-wide event or throwing a grand opening celebration recognize the move.
 This can be a great way to thank your team for their hard work and dedication during the move and to build excitement for the future.

-No two moves are identical, but following the timeline and tips in this article can help you prepare for the move and ensure that things go as smoothly as possible.
+No two moves are identical, but following this office move checklist and timeline can help you prepare for the move and ensure that things go as smoothly as possible.
 While we don’t provide moving services ourselves, we have been a part of this journey with thousands of businesses since 1991.
-Don’t be shy and reach out if you want advice about how to best design, furnish, equip and manage your new office space.
+Don’t be shy and reach out if you want advice to design, furnish, equip and manage your new office space.

 Director of Marketing